 That light of God itself comes to you as the Guru.
-With this despondency you go to Him, and His words serve as a flaming torch, which illumines your path.
-It is not that He becomes the Guru, he is the Guru.
-In that light you see the path.
-'You'

-see the path.
+With this despondency, you go to him and his words serve as a flaming torch which illumines your path.
+It is not that he becomes the Guru, he is the Guru.
+In that light, you see the path.
+'You' see the path.
 This is a bit risky.
-Even if you admit that he is your Guru, you then say that in His presence you had a marvellous inner resolution of the problem.
+Even if you admit that he is your Guru, you then say that, in his presence, you had a marvellous inner resolution of the problem.
 But still you see the path.
 The ego is just stirring, it is seeing with one eye, it is about to wake up.
 It is not easy at all to find complete surrender.
-He is a great man, He illumined the path of my life, but why should I surrender to Him?
+He is a great man, he illumined the path of my life, but why should I surrender to him?

-How then will that faith or devotion arise?
+11. How then will that Faith or Devotion arise?

 Often, unfortunately for us again, through some sort of supernatural power that is detected in the Guru.
 I still remember one meaningful event in the life of Gurudev.
-I had gone to the ashram, joined Him in 1945, after having been there a couple of times previously, and in December or January something happened.
-Two people were quarrelling in the ashram, and I happened to see it.
+I had gone to the ashram, joined him in 1945 after having been there a couple of times previously, and in December or January something happened.
+Two people were quarrelling in the ashram and I happened to see it.
 They were both Swamis for whom I had the greatest veneration.
 I thought that all those Swamis were super enlightened beings.
 When I looked at them, I felt shocked.
 I was a novice, and I had my own image of what Swamis should be and what an ashram should be.
 What are these people?
 I seem to be better than that.

-I came back to my room, and I was reflecting within myself: "Shall I stay, or shall I return to Delhi, and carry on working there, do some kind of service to Gurudev, as some of you are doing now?
-I could go on working for the government, earn Money, and also do some seva."
-Nobody saw me going there, and nobody saw me come back to my room.
+I came back to my room and I was reflecting within myself: 'Shall I stay or shall I return to Delhi and carry on working there, do some kind of service to Gurudev as some of you are doing now?
+I could go on working for the government, earn money and also do some seva.'
+Nobody saw me going there and nobody saw me come back to my room.

-In a few minutes Gurudev came to my room.
-Unceremoniously He dropped His bag, sat down, and looked at me.
-I didn't know what to do.
+In a few minutes, Gurudev came to my room.
+Unceremoniously He dropped His bag, sat down and looked at me.
+I did not know what to do.
 It was the first time I had seen Him at such close quarters and alone.
-He looked straight into my eyes and said: "There is a river which runs between the ashram and the town.
-Don't think that just because you have crossed that river and come here, you are in heaven, and the other place is hell, that you are free from maya, that this is all paradise, and that is something else.
+He looked straight into my eyes and said: 'There is a river which runs between the ashram and the town.
+Do not think that, just because you have crossed that river and come here, you are in heaven and the other place is hell, that you are free from maya, that this is all paradise and that is something else.
 Maya is everywhere.
-Even in heaven you will find maya, which means that even in heaven you will find all this illusion and all this delusion, lust, greed, anger and all the rest of it."
+Even in heaven you will find all this illusion and all this delusion, lust, greed, anger and all the rest of it.'

-He went on to say: "I have created this place.
+He went on to say: 'I have created this place.
 If you look at it, take a bath in the Ganges, do some meditation on the Ganges bank or in the forest, go to the temple, attend the puja, do some service, go to the library, study, take a walk and so on, you will find all the facilities here for a good life, for a spiritual life, if you are discriminative and wise.
-But if you want to get involved in lust, anger, greed and all the rest of it, there is plenty of it here also.
-Choose what you want."
+But if you want to get involved in lust, anger, greed, and all the rest of it, there is plenty of it here also.
+Choose what you want'.
 He picked up His bag and walked out.